Tower Bridge: Road

+During the first twelve months after the opening of the bridge, the average stoppage of road traffic at each bridge lift was six minutes.
+The average number of vehicles crossing the bridge daily was about 8,000.

 Tower Bridge is still a busy crossing of the Thames, used by more than 40,000 people (motorists, cyclists, and pedestrians) every day.
 The bridge is on the London Inner Ring Road, and is on the eastern boundary of the London congestion charge zone (drivers do not incur the charge by crossing the bridge).

 To maintain the integrity of the structure, the City of London Corporation has imposed a 20 mph speed restriction, and an 18 t weight limit on vehicles using the bridge.
 A camera system measures the speed of traffic crossing the bridge, using a number plate recognition system to send fixed penalty charges to speeding drivers.

 A second system monitors other vehicle parameters.
 Induction loops and piezoelectric sensors are used to measure the weight, the height of the chassis above ground level, and the number of axles of each vehicle, with drivers of overweight vehicles also receiving fixed penalty notices.

 Pedestrian

+Pedestrians can walk across on the bascule bridge when it is down for auto and truck traffic.
+Ship traffic has priority, meaning traffic using the bascule bridge waits when the bridge opens for ships.

-From the outset, the high-level connection was a pedestrian route and was intended to allow pedestrian movement to continue while the bridge was open.
-This was closed in 1910 due to growing crime in this hidden area but was reopened in 1982 when a glass floor was also installed.
+From the outset in 1894, the high-level connection was a pedestrian route and was intended to allow pedestrian movement to continue while the bascule bridge was open for ship traffic.
+During the first twelve months after opening, the average number of pedestrians using the bridge was about 60,000 daily.
+The pedestrian walkways in each direction were changed to have glass floors in 2014.
+Lifts bring pedestrians up to and down from the high level pedestrian bridge.
+The upper walkways are part of the Tower Bridge Exhibition, which included a tour of how the bascule bridge works.
+Pedestrians can view the city from the bridge and through its upper walkway.
+There is a fee for the Tower Bridge Exhibition, tickets are needed.

 River

-The bascules are raised about a thousand times a year.
+During the first twelve months after the opening of the bridge, the bascules were raised for the passage of vessels 6,160 times, an average of seventeen times daily.
+Now, the bascules are raised about a thousand times a year.
 River traffic is now much reduced, but it still takes priority over road traffic.
 Today, 24 hours' notice is required before opening the bridge, and opening times are published in advance on the bridge's website; there is no charge for vessels to open the bridge.

-Proximity to Underground

-The nearest London Underground tube stations to Tower Bridge are Tower Hill on the Circle and District lines, London Bridge on the Jubilee and Northern lines and Bermondsey on the Jubilee line, and the nearest Docklands Light Railway station is Tower Gateway.
-The nearest National Rail stations are at Fenchurch Street and London Bridge.